aryeelab/hichipper/README.md

    ```
   Note: This file is available as `example.yaml` in the `hichipper/tests` directory.

-  In this example, we call loops from two GM12878 samples using just chromosome 22.
+  In this example, we call loops from two GM12878 samples using just chromosome 22 using pre-determined peaks from a ChIP-Seq file.

 2. Run the pipeline: